 - Used primarily for currency formatting, this number-like class stores millionths of a currency unit, typically as an Int64. [...]

-- Provides the ability to format a number in a locale-specific way.
-The format is specified as a pattern using a subset of the ICU formatting patterns. [...]
+- Provides the ability to format a number in a locale-specific way. [...]

 - Bidi stands for Bi-directional text.
 According to http://en.wikipedia.org/wiki/Bi-directional_text: Bi-directional text is text containing text in both text directionalities, both right-to-left (RTL) and left-to-right (LTR).
 It generally involves text containing different types of alphabets, but may also refer to boustrophedon, which is changing text directionality in each row. [...]